 Be inclusive of those with color blindness.
 The most common form of color blindness causes those afflicted to confuse red and green, and less commonly the confusion between yellow and blue.
-So vary your use of lightness and saturation to differentiate between colors, rather than relying only on hue.
+So use variety in the lightness and saturation to differentiate between colors rather than relying only on hue.

 Sites like Coblis have color blindness simulators to help you get an idea of how your visuals will look and if there are potential ambiguities.

 When it comes to data visualization, color is a necessary component in visual aids such as charts and elements.
-Misusing color could be distracting or confusing while using color productively helps you tell the story you want to tell.
+Misusing color could be distracting or confusing, but using color productively helps you tell the story you want to tell.
 Depending on the data you want to convey, there are different types of color palettes to consider.

 A qualitative palette is used when the information presented deals with categorical variables such as age groups, countries, race, etc. In a qualitative palette, a distinct color is assigned to each variable or group.